 The Chapel of the Constables was built for Don Pedro Fernandez de Velasco and his wife, Doña Mencía de Mendoza.
 They were benefactors of the cathedral.

 Their remains lie beneath a statue of them carved in Carrara marble.

 The Upper Cloister (Claustro alto) is a space lined with double rows of intricate stained glass windows.

 The inner halls are lined with statues and religious art.

 Corpus Christi Carriage

-We were looking forward to seeing our friend, AG, whom we hadn’t seen since she’d lived in Oregon years before.
-This would be our first visit to Madrid, a city we’d always wanted to visit, and we couldn’t wait to experience it with AG, a local who’d grown up in Madrid.
+We were looking forward to seeing our friend Alicia, whom we hadn’t seen since she’d lived in Oregon years before.
+This would be our first visit to Madrid, a city we’d always wanted to visit, and we couldn’t wait to experience it with Alicia, a local who grew up in Madrid.

 - A single adult ticket at the time of this writing costs €7.

-- The audio guide is free.
+- The audio guide is FREE.